anirudhmitra25/WeatherWise/README.md

 ## Local Setup

-Follow these steps to run GrooveTube locally on your machine:
+Follow these steps to run WeatherWise locally on your machine:

 1. Clone the repository:
    ```bash